billyBillLiu/WeCardWiki-CI103-Project-/User-Stories.md

 **This Sprint**

-Stub 3: Creating and Saving Cards (Creating Classes and Objects)\
+Stub 4: Sharing Cards (Database)\
-"As someone who wants to keep track of my information.
-I want to be able to create and edit cards that can be saved on my app." _(S) (SHOULD)_
+"As someone who changes numbers very frequently, I want a way to share my new numbers with others without having to message each and every one of my contacts." _(L) (COULD)_
-- I can add information to my cards.
+- I can change my information on the app and have it updated on my friend's phones as well.
-- I can change the text on my cards.
+- I can scan other another user's QR code and save their contact card on my app.
-- I can upload an image.
-- I can save information on the app.
+- I can have my information and

 **Done**